vb64/django.admin.geomap/README.md

 It has no additional requirements for the names and data types of fields in the database tables, and there are no installation dependencies.

 DjangoAdminGeomap uses the [OpenLayers](https://openlayers.org/) JavaScript framework to display map data.
-The source of the cartographic data is the data of the [OpenStreetMap project](https://www.openstreetmap.org/).
+The source of the cartographic data is the [OpenStreetMap project](https://www.openstreetmap.org/).

 ## Installation